By: Matt Kokenes

 Who would you root for?

 Heirloom seeds, as their name implies, have a history.
 Just like your grandfather’s heirloom harmonica or your great-grandmother’s recipe box, heirloom seeds were saved because of their legacy.
-Due to their superior taste and quality they were hand-picked and passed down, generation to generation.
+Due to their superior taste and quality, they were hand-picked and passed down, from generation to generation.
 Sounds like a pretty reliable method of doing things if you ask me.

-Another important aspect of heirloom seeds is that they are open-pollinators which means they are pollinated by agents of nature such as insects, birds, and wind.
+Another important aspect of heirloom seeds is that they are open pollinators which means they are pollinated by agents of nature such as insects, birds, and wind.
 Hybrids are not.
 Hybrid seeds and GMOs require a technician, a laboratory, and an operating table.
 Here is where human manipulation, as personified by Prometheus, arrives at the party uninvited.
 There are just too many unknowns to claim that splicing genes in an ever more elaborate attempt to outfox nature, is a “Healthy choice at a great price!”

 The truth is, if you’re going for real, unadulterated food, you won’t get that from hybrid seeds and definitely not with fish-spiked tomatoes.
 Think about that the next time you make homemade tomato sauce.
 How did these tomatoes get so big?
 Why don’t they freeze?
-Thank you, computerized genetic sequencing and a special thanks to you, Mr. Alaskan Flounder, you’re genes have proven very useful.
+Thank you, computerized genetic sequencing, and a special thanks to you, Mr. Alaskan Flounder, you’re genes have proven very useful.

 So what would happen if we stopped using Heirloom seeds?
 Genetic diversity would float like a lead balloon and lab potatoes would be so pumped up they might develop a higher intelligence and biceps.

-Jokes aside, the decision to cultivate time tested heirloom varieties, instead of genetically modified organisms is an important one.
-A choice that is much bigger than simply growing better tasting tomatoes.
+Jokes aside, the decision to cultivate time-tested heirloom varieties, instead of genetically modified organisms is an important one.
+A choice that is much bigger than simply growing better-tasting tomatoes.